System-Level Natural Language Feedback: Methodology

-\paragraph{Fine-tune the model} After collecting supervised data $\mathcal{D}$, we fine-tune the text generator $P_{\theta}(r | q)$ and update its parameters $\theta$.
+\item\textbf{Fine-tune the model} After collecting supervised data $\mathcal{D}$, we fine-tune the text generator $P_{\theta}(r | q)$.
 This data can be combined with existing data that was used to build the baseline deployed system (that did not use feedback).

-\paragraph{Evaluate using designed metrics} Finally, we use our designed metrics to measure system performance and see how it aligns with the users' requirements.
-If the process has been successful, the new system will have improved metrics $m_1(\cdot), \cdots, m_k(\cdot)$ compared to the baseline system, which did not incorporate feedback.
+\item\textbf{Evaluate using designed metrics} Finally, we use our designed metrics to assess system performance against user requirements.
+If successful, the updated system will exhibit improved metrics $m_1(\cdot)$, $\cdots$, $m_k(\cdot)$ compared to the baseline system. \end{itemize}